This post may contain affiliate links.

-This Berry Cake is a tender buttery cake studded with pops of sweet fresh berries throughout.
+This Berry Cake is tender, buttery and studded with fresh berries throughout.
 Lightly spiced with cinnamon, nutmeg and fresh lemon zest, this cake is light, fresh and warming all at once.
-Plus, it comes together quickly, in just one bowl, with standard pantry ingredients, which means you can bake this up at the last minute for any dinner party or gathering.
+It comes together quickly, in just one bowl, with standard pantry ingredients, which means you can bake this up at the last minute for any dinner party or gathering.

 I’ve been developing this recipe for months and have tested iteration after iteration.
 No variable was left untested!
 So I can guarantee this recipe is foolproof and will work every time.
-The base of the cake is a stiff buttery batter that bakes up into the most tender and moist cake imaginable.
+The base of this fresh berry cake recipe is a stiff buttery batter that bakes up into a tender and moist cake.

-The stiff batter feels counterintuitive, but it’s important for holding up the berries during baking so they don’t end up sinking to the bottom of the pan.
+A stiff batter may feel counterintuitive, but it’s important for holding up the berries so they don’t sink to the bottom of the cake.

 The crumb is very resemblant to coffee cake, and luckily, can hold up to a streusel topping if you’re interested in adding that.
 I like to use a combination of diced strawberries and blueberries, but raspberries and blackberries are also a great addition to a mixed berry cake